Academic Assessment - 30%

 The ideal candidate has a balance of these non-academic qualifications:

 These qualifications are assessed through the applicant’s personal statement, personal responses to essay prompts, evaluations and letters from recommenders, and listed experiences.
 A thorough listing of animal and veterinary experiences, research experience, other employment, extracurricular activities, and community service should be explained in detail within the experience section of the VMCAS application.
 Please see “Application & Requirements" for more information.

 Interview - 30%

 Based on the combined score from the Academic Assessment and the Non-Academic Assessment, the top students in each of the four pools (Mississippi Resident, South Carolina Resident, West Virginia Resident and Non-Resident/At-Large) will be invited for an interview.
 Interviews will take place on pre-assigned dates as listed below.
-For the 2021-2022 application cycle, invitations for Non-Resident/At-Large and South Carolina interviews will be sent out on a rolling basis starting in mid-September for interviews that will take place between October and December.
-Invitations for Mississippi and West Virginia interviews will be sent out in December for interviews that will take place in January.
+Interview invitations will be sent out on a rolling basis starting in mid-October with all invitations being sent by late December.

 Committee - 10%

 The MSU CVM Admissions Committee reviews applicant files through the completion of the interview process to ensure a holistic review.
 In each admissions component, the committee takes various factors into consideration.
 The committee considers academic factors, such as course load rigor, number of withdrawals and/or repeated courses, graduate-level or honors courses taken, etc. The committee also considers non-academic factors, such as employment outside veterinary medicine, leadership experience, awards and achievements, etc. If the interview process uncovers information that was not seen within the application, the committee may address these components through this secondary approach.